Three protesters dead in Ukraine clashes with police - lawmaker

-KIEV Three protesters were killed in Ukraine's capital in clashes with police near parliament on Tuesday and their bodies were lying in a nearby building, an opposition lawmaker said.
+KIEV Feb 18 Three protesters were killed in Ukraine's capital on Tuesday in clashes with police, an opposition lawmaker said.

 Lesya Orobets from the Batkivshchyna political party said other people had been seriously injured.